Livjyot/Github-Startup/README.md

 - JavaScript

-Included in this site are: UI designs of WhatsApp 2.0, ATC Monitor Screen, Data Visualization
+Included in this site are: UI designs of WhatsApp 2.0, ATC Monitor Screen and a Data Visualization

 ## Installation